Zhuxitong/ppsPCP/README.md

 To find PAVs and construct a Pan-genome, ppcPCP perform the following steps:
 ```
-- The reference and query genomes are aligned together to scan PAVs.
-The minimum PAV seq set to 100bp
+- The reference and query genomes are aligned together, and PAVs are scanned.
+The minimum PAV length set to 100bp
-- Genes assosiated with the PAVs, have no similarity with reference or not satisfy at least one of the previous
+- All genes either assosiated with the PAVs, have no similarity with reference or not satisfy at least one of the
-  defined criteria are filtered out
+  previous defined criteria are filtered out
 - Extracted unique PAVs and genes are merged with reference genome to construct a fully annotated pan-genome
 ```

 ## Dependencies
-ppsPCP currently only supports ***Linux*** system due to the software dependency.

 1. MUMmer
 You can find MUMmer [HERE](http://mummer.sourceforge.net/).
 Installing MUMmer is quite easy, and we used Mummer3.23: